tyeporter/Learning/YourLearning/Docker for Absolute Beginner/2. Basic Docker Commands/README.md

 ## Removing Images

 `docker rmi <image_name>` - Removes image
-  - **WARNING**: In order to delete an images, we must delete all dependent containers
+  - **WARNING**: In order to delete an image, we must delete all dependent containers

 ## Pulling Images